-Canon 200D versus Canon 1000D
+Canon 200D vs 1000D

-The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 1000D (labelled Canon XS in some countries) are two digital cameras that were announced, respectively, in June 2017 and June 2008.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 1000D (labelled Canon XS in some countries) are two digital cameras that were revealed to the public, respectively, in June 2017 and June 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 200D has a resolution of 24 megapixel, whereas the 1000D provides 10.1 MP.
+The 200D has a resolution of 24 megapixels, whereas the 1000D provides 10.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1000D is notably larger (9 percent) than the Canon 200D.
 Moreover, the 1000D is markedly heavier (11 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the 1000D are weather-sealed.